 they / them / their / y'all

 sair goetz writes instructions that queer problematic realities into speculative fictions.
 Their work seeks to leverage the weightlessness of language to complicate, manipulate, and annotate the weighty matters it circumscribes.
 This speculative language is inscribed back into reality through bodily performance, video, installation, and signage.
-The works become lines of inquiry that move propositions about pertinent topics (sexual violation, illusions of safety, gender non-binaries, the future of literacy, and the stability of self-definition) into the specificities of embodiment (the elasticity of my tongue, an industrial scissor-lift, buttons on the left side of a shirt, devices for dialog, and 300lbs of ice).
+The works become lines of inquiry that move propositions about pertinent topics (sexual violation, illusions of safety, gender non-binaries, the future of literacy, and the stability of self-definition) into the specificities of embodiment (the elasticity of a tongue, an industrial scissor-lift, buttons on the left side of a shirt, devices for dialog, and 300lbs of ice).

-Supported by the 2017-2018 Dedalus Foundation post-MFA fellowship, goetz is currently working on performance & video pieces querying silent cinema, non-binary gender identities, and various unwaged labors.
+Supported by the 2017-2018 Dedalus Foundation post-MFA fellowship, goetz is currently working on performance & video pieces querying silent cinema, non-binary gender identities, and unwaged labors.
 They are a member of the CTRL+SHFT Collective in Oakland, CA.